-The sights and smells of fall in New England can’t be beat.
+The sights and smells of fall in New England can’t be beaten.
 Think pumpkin spice, cinnamon, and gingerbread.
-Our super easy cinnamon scented slime is perfect for fall slime making activities with kids.
-Whatever your favorite scent, we will show you how to make slime like a pro using our favorite basic slime recipes, best slime ingredients, and easy tips and tricks to create amazing slime every time.
+Our super easy cinnamon scented slime is perfect for fall activities with kids.
+Whatever your favorite slime scent, we will show you how to make slime like a pro using our favorite slime recipes, best slime ingredients, and easy tips and tricks to create amazing slime every time.

-Kick off the fall baking season with a new kind of recipe that will still get the kids in the kitchen!
+Kick off the fall season with a new kind of slime recipe that will get the kids into the kitchen!
 Science is full of cool ways to create including homemade fall theme slime ideas.
-Apples , leaves, and pumpkins and now cinnamon!
+Apples, leaves, and pumpkins and now cinnamon!
 This AMAZING smelling slime recipe with real cinnamon is perfect for the fall season!

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules with flow past one another keeping the glue in a liquid state.
 Until…

 When you add the borate ions to the mixture, it starts to connect these long strands together.
 They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubberier like slime!
 Slime is a polymer.

 Picture the difference between wet spaghetti and leftover spaghetti the next day.
 As the slime forms, the tangled molecule strands are much like the clump of spaghetti!

 Is slime a liquid or solid?
 We call it a Non-newtonian fluid because it’s a little bit of both!

 CINNAMON SLIME TIPS & TRICKS

 This scented slime uses one of our most basic slime recipes which is clear glue, water, baking soda, and saline solution.
 Now if you don’t want to use saline solution, you can absolutely test out one of our other basic recipes using liquid starch or borax powder.